Globalization indices showing how countries participate in global interactions

 - Transnational Corporations (TNCs): Companies with branches in many parts of the world eg. Coca Cola, Apple, MacDonald’s etc

 The drivers of globalisation:

-- Improvements in transportation: For example faster and bigger airplanes enabling labor and goods to move easily from one place to another; road transport network improvement have allowed for cheaper means of moving goods and people; sea transport – larger container ships – facilitating the transportation of large volumes of goods.
+- Improvements in transportation: For example, faster and bigger aeroplanes enable labor and goods to move easily from one place to another; road transport network improvements have allowed for cheaper means of moving goods and people; sea transport – larger container ships – facilitating the transportation of large volumes of goods.

-- Improvements of communications: Eg, improvements in telecommunication and the internet have contributed in the the exchange of ideas and services through the internet.
+- Improvements in communications: Eg, improvements in telecommunication and the internet have contributed to the exchange of ideas and services through the internet.

 - Cheap Labour in developing countries – This is also aided by technology, for example, through outsourcing.
-This makes it possible to outsource services to labour in different arts of the world.
-Eg. Marking IB scripts online by different examiners in different arts of the world.
+This makes it possible to outsource services to labour in different parts of the world.
+Eg. Marking IB scripts online by different examiners in different parts of the world.

 Measuring Global Interactions

 The KOF Index of Globalization was introduced in 2002 (Dreher, 2006).
 KOF is a Swiss Institute of Business Cycle Research.
 The overall index covers the economic, social and political dimensions of globalization.

 Economic globalization, characterized as long distance flows of goods, capital and services as well as information and perceptions that accompany market exchanges; Political globalization, characterized by a diffusion of government policies; and Social globalization, expressed as the spread of ideas, information, images and people.

 Broadly speaking, economic globalization has two dimensions:

 - Actual Flows: The sub-index on actual economic flows includes data on trade, FDI and portfolio investment.

 - Restrictions: The second index refers to restrictions on trade and capital using hidden import barriers, mean tariff rates, taxes on international trade and an index of capital controls.